 The key is understanding YOUR own cycle and that's where Oova comes in.

-Oova's at-home, non-invasive hormone testing can help by letting you know where you are in your cycle, in realtime.
+Oova's at-home, non-invasive hormone testing can help by letting you know where you are in your cycle, in real time.
 The personalized precision helps translate your cycle and recognize patterns.

 A great way to start is by keeping a journal with notes about your daily symptoms, your emotional wellbeing, and when you are experiencing your period.

-We've created the Oova Symptom Tracker to help you get started.
+Oova Symptom Tracker to help you get started.
 If you are looking for a digital option, the Oova App is also entirely free to download and lets you track your symptoms, generate reports, and add notes about how you are feeling day-to-day.